What is TPMS (Tire Pressure Monitoring System)?

 Moisture and corrosion eat away at the stem, which is why the caps have moisture seals to protect the internal components.
 To make sure you don’t create a leak when replacing the tires, all these components should be replaced (or in tire lingo, the TPMS sensor needs to be rebuilt).
 Your installer will generally charge a small additional fee for performing this service.

-There may also be a small extra cost involved when rotating tires, because some vehicles require “relearning” of the position of each sensor after the tires have been moved.
+Depending upon the generation and type of TPMS, there may also be a small extra cost involved when rotating tires because some vehicles require “relearning” of the position of each sensor after the tires have been moved.
 Each vehicle make and model has its own unique relearning procedure, so it takes special knowledge, equipment, and time for the technician to ensure that the system is working properly.